-The Queensland Science Network is a collaboration between Queensland’s science societies to promote science events and activities and to share knowledge.
+The Queensland Science Network is a collaboration between Queensland’s non-government scientific and natural history societies to promote science events and activities and to share knowledge.
 One index page has been allocated to each member society, along with a central News stand, Events calendar and Resources library.
 Most content however will be found on their organisations’ home pages, to which this site directs inquiries.

 The site is not intended to promote local conservation activist groups or environmental campaigns.
 New groups are added by decision of the Council of The Royal Society of Queensland, on the advice of the existing member groups.
 The site is at an early stage of construction.